firezombie34/Catastrophes/README.md

 Current Project
 ----------------
-Right clicking with the Catalyst item will activate a thunder storm
+Right clicking with the Catalyst item will activate a thunder storm (Primitive Thalassic Deluge)

 Recent Progress [Updated 10/24/2020]
 ------------------------------------